An efficient and robust method to estimate halo concentration: The mass-concentration relation in the ELUCID simulation

 Fig.~\ref{fig:figures/mass_concentration_relation} shows the median mass-concentration relation in ELUCID, as well as the $16^{\rm th}-84^{\rm th}$ percentiles.
 Here relaxed and unrelaxed halos are separated according to the criterion in \citet{netoStatisticsCDMHalo2007}, which is

 where $\mathbf r_{\rm min-pot}$ is the position of the particle with the minimal gravitational potential, and $\mathbf r_{\rm com}$ is the center of mass of all dark matter particles within $r_{\rm 200c}$.
-Here one can see that the concentration parameter decreases from $\approx 8$ to $\approx 4$ with decreasing mass for relaxed halos, and from $\approx 4$ to $\approx 2$ for unrelaxed ones.
+Note that \citet{netoStatisticsCDMHalo2007} uses two additional conditions to select halos in equilibrium.
+They require that the mass fraction in substructures is lower than a threshold value and that the ratio between the kinetic energy and the potential energy is lower than a threshold.
+Here we use only the criterion in equation~(\ref{eq:relax_halo}), for three reasons.
+Firstly, as shown in \citet{netoStatisticsCDMHalo2007}, equation~(\ref{eq:relax_halo}) alone can select most of the halos in equilibrium (see their Figure~2).
+Secondly, equation~(\ref{eq:relax_halo}) is the simplest criterion to implement in N-body simulations, whereas the other two criteria require either identifying substructures or calculating the gravitational potential for each particle.
+Thirdly, the other two criteria suffer from some ambiguities.
+For instance, the substructure mass fraction is subject to the substructure finder used \citep[e.g.][]{vandenboschStatisticsDarkMatter2016} and to the resolution of the simulation \citep[e.g.][]{vandenboschDisruptionDarkMatter2018}.
+Besides, the exact value of the virial ratio for selecting halos in equilibrium is still under debate, as many argued that the surface pressure and even the non-spherical shape of halos should be taken into account \citep[e.g.][]{davisVirializationHighredshiftDark2011, klypinMultiDarkSimulationsStory2016}.
+Here one can see that the concentration parameter decreases from $\approx 8$ to $\approx 4$ with increasing mass for relaxed halos, and from $\approx 4$ to $\approx 2$ for unrelaxed ones.
 It has already been noted in previous studies that unrelaxed halos exhibit lower concentration than relaxed ones \citep[e.g.][]{jingDensityProfileEquilibrium2000, netoStatisticsCDMHalo2007, duffyDarkMatterHalo2008a, childHaloProfilesConcentrationMass2018}.
 A detailed analysis in \citet{wangConcentrationsDarkHaloes2020} reveals that a sudden halo-halo merger event will reduce the concentration dramatically, and the concentration parameter will gradually increase during the subsequent secular evolution.
-For comparison, the solid lines show the mass-concentration relations given by seven different semi-analytical models with the same cosmology and halo definition.
+For comparison, the solid lines show the mass-concentration relations given by seven different semi-analytical models with the same cosmology and halo definition\footnote{All these models are implemented in the \textsc{Colossus} package \citep{colossus}, except Zhao+09 (\url{http://202.127.29.4/dhzhao/mandc.html}) and Correa+15 (\url{https://www.camilacorrea.com/code/commah/}).}.
 Our results are broadly consistent with these models.

 In addition to the median mass-concentration relation, the distribution of concentration at given halo masses also carries important information.
 Fig.~\ref{fig:figures/mass_conc_scatter_elucid} shows the distribution of the logarithmic halo concentration, $\log c$, for relaxed and unrelaxed halos in four narrow halo mass bins.
 For each halo population in a given mass bin, we fit the distribution of $\log c$ to a Gaussian function.
 Each distribution is thus described by three parameters: $F$ as the fraction of the target halo population among all halos in the same mass bin, $\mu$ as the mean of the Gaussian function, and $\sigma$ as the standard deviation.
 The fitting functions are shown in blue and red solid lines in Fig.~\ref{fig:figures/mass_conc_scatter_elucid} for relaxed and unrelaxed halos, respectively.
 One can see that the Gaussian model describes the distribution quite well.